JoseMMorales/Scrolling.Project/README.md

 # Scrolling.Project
 ![image](https://user-images.githubusercontent.com/43299285/92776983-0dcbd300-f3a0-11ea-8f6e-2ee863ac6e95.png)

 Scrolling project is been designed by a combination of different technologies (<a href="https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5">HTML5</a>, <a href="https://developer.mozilla.org/en-US/docs/Archive/CSS3">CSS3</a> and <a href="https://jquery.com/">JQuery</a>).
-Pretty simple smooth scolling to reach anchor assigned to the certain sections.
+Pretty simple smooth scrolling to reach anchor assigned to the certain sections.
 To make this page responsive, I used  <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox">the CSS flexbox layout</a>, so the page can be displayed in mobile, tablet and desktop.

 ### **User Stories**
 ```